 This specially Rocket engineered device has 3 hours of battery life and is virtually silent when operating.
+That’s something I’ve read sets Hyperice apart from other similar brands.
 It also has three speed settings and can deliver up to 3200 percussions per minute.

 Relief is much closer with the Hypervolt Plus, which retails for $486.

 The Hyperice Venom is a wearable device with a heat and vibration function, ideal for warming up, soothing, and relaxing sore muscles.
 The ergonomic, plush design makes for a well-made and comfortable fit.
 Since it’s adjustable, the device is also one size fits all.